 on this page

-This guide provides scenarios for example purposes only.
+We’ve provided scenarios in this guide for example purposes only.
 When you bill an item, it’s your responsibility to:

 - understand the complete medical service principle

 - select the correct item for the service you provide

 - meet the conditions of the description of the item